lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 The latter three categories are thought of as general ecological interactions rather than symbioses, in the context of this document.

 ## Symbiosis breeding
+The original premise of this PhD project included thoughts on symbiosis breeding.
+The organisms of choice here, are part of an obligate symbiosis focused on nutrient acquisition; specifically nitrogen.
+We reasoned that molecular pathways of host and symbiont would be intricately interconnected.
+Hence, any breeding efforts of the host plant should not be limited to the plant physiology and genomics, but include those of its symbiont.
+For symbiosis traits, breeding a symbiont should perhaps take precedence over breeding the host.
+We advocated then, that breeding a functionally intertwined unit of organisms requires that systems biology perspective.
+A perspective that integrates ecological, physiological and (meta)genomic data to understand and eventually manipulate a plant-microbe symbiosis.